Ascaniolamp/DEBsrv/README.md

 - Samba

 ## Setup instructions
+Every folder inside the repo corresponds to a root folder inside the linux filesystem.
-The configuration files are placed in the `etc` folder and, as the name suggests, must be moved to the `/etc` directory of the device.
+For example, files in the repo's `etc` folder must be moved into linux's `/etc` folder.

-We reccomend you change these, based on your preferences and necessities.
+The configuration files are placed in the `etc` folder, we reccomend you change these, based on your preferences and necessities.

 The `usr` directory contains CLI scripts to facilitate tasks such as turning off the laptop's display, restarting every